jscript-panel/release/mkdocs/docs/docs/interfaces/IJSGraphics.md

 No return value.

-The font must be in string from and this can come directly from using [window.GetFontCUI](../../namespaces/window/#windowgetfontcuitype) / [window.GetFontDUI](../../namespaces/window/#windowgetfontduitype).
+The font must be in string form and this can come directly from using [window.GetFontCUI](../../namespaces/window/#windowgetfontcuitype) / [window.GetFontDUI](../../namespaces/window/#windowgetfontduitype).

 If you prefer, you can create your own from scratch.